arcus-azure/arcus.messaging/docs/preview/02-Features/06-general-messaging.md

 ⚠️ This functionality is currently only available for the Azure Service Bus message pump.

+⚠️ This functionality is not supported for the Azure Event Hubs message pump.

 ⚠️ This functionality is only available when interacting with message pumps, not in message router-only scenarios like Azure Functions.

 To interact with the message processing system within your custom message handler, you can inject the `IMessagePumpCircuitBreaker`: